 If you want more great March festivals, click here!

 5. Afrika Burn

 Tankwa, South Africa

-This is not just an event but the creation an entire city.
+Another brilliant festival like Burning Man, Afrikburn isn’t just an event but the creation an entire city.
 Each year volunteers come together to create an epic space for free-expression.
-Afrika Burn, like BM, also has a set of principles to help attendees access the magical experience and also snubs vendors making it a BYO event when it comes to food and drink.
+Afrika Burn, like Burning Man, also has a set of principles to help attendees access the magical experience and also snubs vendors making it a BYO event when it comes to food and drink.

 – More details on the Afrika Burn website